sarastrbjrk/palworld-project/README.md

 ## The project

-So in this project I give a sneakpeak of the basic playthrough and some pals that exist in the game.
+So in this project I give a sneakpeak the paldeck that exist in the game.
+The project includes a hero, a pal carousel element, and a interactive quiz element.

 ### Tasks